exercism/docs/anatomy/track-tooling/analyzers/interface.md

 ### `summary` (optional)

-The summary field is a text field that summarises the output.
+The summary field is a text (not markdown) field that summarises the output.
 It might say something like "Your solution is nearly there - there's just two small changes you can make." or "The code works great, but there's a little bit of linting that needs doing.".
 This summary is rendered on the website above the comments.